Musheer360/Unhide-Attendance-Percentage/readme.md

 ## Installation

-1. Make sure you have Tampermonkey installed in your browser.
+1. Make sure you have [Via Browser](https://github.com/tuyafeng/Via) installed on your phone.

 2. Click [here](https://update.greasyfork.org/scripts/481078/Unhide%20Attendance%20Percentage%20on%20Mobile.user.js) to install the script.

-3. Tampermonkey will prompt you to install the script.
-Click on "Install" to add the script to your Tampermonkey extensions.
+3. Via Browser will prompt you to install the script.
+Click on "Install" to add the script.

+4. The script will now be active, and you can see the previously hidden percentage.

 ### Bookmarklet Installation Method